KhazanAlexey/HouseBulider/README.md

 City Builder component/module takes some input data to build houses.
 You may change color, number of floors, name of a house as well as remove, duplicate or add new houses.

-//////////////
-####Technical task:
-Create React component “CityBuilder” which takes input data to build houses.
-Add possibility to change color, number of floors, name of a house.
-Add possibility to add/remove/duplicate a house.
-Save city data to localstorage and retrieve on page load.
-- Change color per floor
-- adaptive design
  # stack:
  React, Redux, Styled Components, scss,module css,typescript